BushLife - Bonnechere Caves interior in Ontario, showcasing limestone formations.

 Formation of Stalactites (Rock Icicles) in the Bonnechere Cave

-As you wind through the Bonnechere Caves, your guide will point out ancient fossils and awe-inspiring formations that have slowly sculpted over thousands of years.
-One of the most notable features is a stunning curtain of stalactites, also known as rock icicles, that line the walls of the caves.
+As you wind through the natural wonder, your guide will point out ancient Bonnechere Caves fossils and awe-inspiring formations that have slowly sculpted over thousands of years.
+One of the most notable features is a stunning curtain of dripping stalactites, also known as rock icicles, that line the cave walls.
 These curtains are from mineral deposits that form at a rate of one cubic inch per 150 years and hang in beautiful, delicate drapes.
 They are not to be touched, as touching them stuns their growth.
 And you would hate to be responsible for stopping the growth of something that took years!

-The limestone walls are cold and wet, and as you run your hand over them, you will occasionally come across embedded fossils of ancient sea creatures and corals.
-There is nothing like experiencing the feel of a fossilized octopus, cephalopod, brachiopod, gastropod or crinoid rings.
-The intricate patterns on the walls and the small crevices and holes throughout the cave are also habitats for several species, including bats.
+The limestone walls are cold and moist, and as you run your hand over them, you will occasionally come across embedded fossils of ancient sea creatures and corals.
+There is nothing like experiencing the feel of a fossilized cephalopods, octopus, brachiopods, gastropods, or crinoid rings.
+The intricate patterns on the walls and the small crevices and holes throughout the cave for hibernating bats and other several species.

-Throughout the cave tour, you’ll come across narrow passageways that make you feel like an adventurer on a quest.
+Throughout the cave tour, you’ll come across narrow passageways that are a bit claustrophobic that make you feel like an adventurer on a quest.
 Once outside the cave, look out for the “bear pit,” a deep chamber thought to be a trap for hunting bears.

 Tips for a Successful Caving Experience